-As of August 26, 2023, we employed approximately 16,000 persons, and less than 1% of our U.S. employees are represented by a union pursuant to a collective bargaining agreement.
+As of August 31, 2024, we employed approximately 16,000 persons, and less than 1% of our U.S. employees are represented by a union pursuant to a collective bargaining agreement.
 We consider our employee relations to be good.

-Our success depends on our employee team partners.
-As a result, we strive to recruit, develop and retain talented team partners.
-We provide training to our team partners along with opportunities to advance.
+Given how much of our success depends on our employee team partners, we strive to recruit, develop and retain the best talent.
+We provide continuous training to our team partners along with opportunities to advance.
 For example, our leadership development program provides leadership education, operational knowledge and hands-on business experience within the industrial laundry and facilities services industry and is designed to develop our future managers.